Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah.

-And here we are on a beautiful Sunday here in upstate New York.
+And here we are on a beautiful Sunday here in Upstate New York.

 And we're cutting some flowers.

-This is done on the honour system.
+This is done on the honor system.

 You can see our sunflower take right there.